zairahira/Git-Cheat-Sheet/README.md

 ![img](./images/fork%23.gif)

-# Upstream- adding and reviewing upstreams
+# Upstream- adding and reviewing upstreams/ remotes
 ## Add main upstream of original repo

+When attached, remote branches tell the repo from where to push and pull the changes.

+Remote branches can be added using this syntax:

 ```
 git remote add upstream <ssh-of -orignal repo>
 ```

+> Note: you can add any other name instead of `upstream` and use it to refer the repo.

 Use HTTPS to avoid SSH keys

 ```